 08) Identifies training needs and sales opportunities

-09) Ensures positive customer relationships on the front
+09) Ensures positive customer relationships on the front line.

 10) Enforces employee integrity and knowledge.

 11) Supports hustle by employees to meet customers.

 But not all mystery shopping companies are the same.
 Far from it!

 One client of mine told me how he found the shoppers had never even BEEN to his store.
 Another client said she’d tried mystery shoppers but it “didn’t work.”
 When I looked at her survey it came screaming off the page why it wasn’t successful because every question was subjective.
 “Did you feel valued as a guest?”
 “Did they attempt to meet your needs?”
 “Did you feel welcomed?”